 Transaction Input Tax Claimable?
-Account Tax? for Output Transaction Medical expenses a) Maternity health care, natal care, preventive and therapeutic treatment, medical consultation, medical examinations, hospitalisation, dental treatment b) Medicine c) Annual medical exam No. Blocked under regulation 26.
-With effect from 1 Oct 2021, input tax on expenses incurred on the provision of medical treatment is claimable where the medical treatment is provided in connection with any health risk or requirement arising on account of the nature of the work required of your staff or his work environment; and (i) the medical expenses are incurred pursuant to any written law of Singapore concerning the medical treatment or the provision of a medical facility or medical practitioner; or (ii) the medical treatment is related to COVID-19 and the staff undergoes such medical treatment pursuant to any written advisory (including for Output
+Account Tax? for Output Medical expenses No. Blocked under regulation 26.
+No. a) Maternity health care, natal care, preventive and therapeutic treatment, medical consultation, medical examinations, hospitalisation, dental treatment With effect from 1 Oct 2021, input tax on expenses incurred on the provision of medical treatment is claimable where the medical b) Medicine 28 treatment is provided in connection with any health c) Annual medical exam risk or requirement arising on account of the nature of the work required of your staff or his work environment; and (i) the medical expenses are incurred pursuant to any written law of Singapore concerning the medical treatment or the provision of a medical facility or medical practitioner; or (ii) the medical treatment is related to COVID-19 and the staff undergoes such medical treatment pursuant to any written advisory (including industry circular) issued by, or posted on the website of, the

-&lt;sup>27 "Medicine" excludes medicine purchased that is self-administered and not part of the provision of medical treatment (e.g. first aid kit).
+28 "Medicine" excludes medicine purchased that is self-administered and not part of the provision of medical treatment (e.g. First Aid Kit, Antigen Rapid Test (ART) kits and Personal Protection Equipment).

-Medical expenses required under Work Injury Compensation Act or under a collective agreement made under the Industrial Relations Act: a) Maternity health care, natal care, preventive and therapeutic treatment, medical consultation, medical examinations, hospitalisation, dental treatment b) Medicine (including those billed separately from medical services) c) Annual medical exam Yes.
+Government or a public authority of Singapore. additional of onigapore.
+Medical expenses required under Work Injury Compensation Act or under a collective agreement made under the Industrial Relations Act: a) Maternity health care, natal care, preventive and therapeutic treatment, medical consultation, medical examinations, hospitalisation, dental treatment b) Medicine (including those billed separately from medical services) Yes.
 Necessary for the proper operation of the business as it is a regulatory requirement.
-No. Medical examinations undergone by candidates as part of taxable person's pre-employment assessment process Yes.
+No. c) Annual medical exam Medical examinations undergone by candidates as part of taxable person's pre-employment assessment process Yes.
 The business incurs this expense to assess whether the candidate is suitable for employment.
-No. Health and wellness programmes Generally no. Exceptions are programmes organised as corporate activities/events that primarily promote staff interaction.
-No. Insurance or the payment of compensation is obligatory under Work Injury Compensation Act Yes.
+No. Health and wellness programmes Generally no. No. Exceptions are programmes organised as corporate activities/events that primarily promote staff interaction.
+Insurance or the payment of compensation is obligatory under Work Injury Compensation Act Yes.
 No. Insurance or the payment of compensation is not obligatory under Work Injury Compensation Act: a) Medical or accident insurance for employee (employee or company as beneficiary) No. Blocked under regulation 26.
 No. b) Life insurance policy for employee (employee or company as beneficiary) Exempt from GST No.